 Kids and teens are voracious consumers of apps that let them easily text, chat, meet people, share pictures and post videos – often anonymously.
 While it’s no secret that children are sharing more information than ever before, they are increasingly drawn to sites that tout anonymity. [...]

-It's Friday, March 6, and we've got a weekly roundup of Orange County-related education stories you may have missed.
+It's the end of the week and once again we bring you a roundup of education related stories you may have missed.
 Click through for links to recent articles about OC schools.

 The Community Home Education Program held its annual CHEP Expo on March 31.
 The event is both an exhibition and celebration of the CHEP students' academic and personal achievements throughout the school year. [...]